myspotontheweb/presentation-kubernetes/README.md

     scoil-64dc8fc7b8-nnpgb   1/1     Running   0          4m56s   10.244.0.11   aks-nodepool1-27971391-vmss000000   <none>           <none>
     scoil-64dc8fc7b8-tpbbf   1/1     Running   0          16m     10.244.1.4    aks-nodepool1-27971391-vmss000001   <none>           <none>
     scoil-64dc8fc7b8-zq46p   1/1     Running   0          4m56s   10.244.1.5    aks-nodepool1-27971391-vmss000001   <none>           <none>

+## Restart the pods

+The best way to restart pods is to tell the Deployment object to perform a rolling restart of each pod as follows:

+    kubectl rollout restart deployment/scoil

+This will play "whack-a-mole" slowing terminating old pods and gradually creating new ones.
+This strategy means there is always pod available to serve traffic.

 ## Simulate load scaling